What is gorder?

 To write the results of the analysis in Table format, add output_tab: PATH_TO_OUTPUT

-to your input YAML file.
+to your configuration YAML file.

 Here is an excerpt from a Table file:

-# Order parameters calculated with 'gorder v0.5.0' using structure file 'system.tpr' and trajectory file 'md.xtc'.
+# Order parameters calculated with 'gorder v0.7.0' using a structure file 'system.tpr' and a trajectory file 'md.xtc'.

 Molecule type POPE